hashicorp/terraform-provider-aws/website/docs/r/networkfirewall_rule_group.html.markdown

 The `stateless_rule` block supports the following arguments:

 * `priority` - (Required) A setting that indicates the order in which to run this rule relative to all of the rules that are defined for a stateless rule group.
-AWS Vanta evaluates the rules in a rule group starting with the lowest priority setting.
+AWS Network Firewall evaluates the rules in a rule group starting with the lowest priority setting.

 * `rule_definition` - (Required) A configuration block defining the stateless 5-tuple packet inspection criteria and the action to take on a packet that matches the criteria.
 See [Rule Definition](#rule-definition) below for details.